manjicar/GettingCleaningData/CodeBook.md

 4. Selection of variables containing mean and standard deviation, using 'grep'.

-5. Combination of all the processed data into one single data frame named 'Final' using 'cbind'.
+5. Combination of all the processed data into one single data frame named 'Final', using 'cbind'.

-6. Creation of a tidy dataset named "final.txt" using 'write.table'.
+6. Creation of a tidy dataset named "final.txt", using 'write.table'.